ibm-cloud-docs/assistant-data/architecture.md

 The {{site.data.keyword.conversationshort}} microservices use the following resources:

+- **Elastic**: The elastic data store stores customer messages.
+These user conversation logs that can be reviewed from the Analtyics page or searched from the `/logs` API endpoint.
+Introduced with the 1.5.0 release.

 - **Etcd**: A popular distributed key-value storage solution.
 Ectd is used by Litelinks clients and servers (Store, Dialog, NLU, Master, TAS, ED-MM) for service discovery.
 It is used by microservices from the language understanding pipeline (NLU, Master, TAS, ED-MM) to store metadata.
 For more information, see [Etcd store](#architecture-etcd).

+- **Kafka**: A queuing system for incoming customer messages.
+Introduced with the 1.5.0 release.

 - **MinIO**: MinIO is an object storage service that implements the Amazon S3 API.
 It is used by the language understanding pipeline microservices (NLU, Master, TAS, ED-MM, and the training pods) to store and load trained models for intent and entity classification.
 Data is stored in the `nlclassifier-icp` bucket.
 In {{site.data.keyword.conversationshort}}, MinIO is often referred to as `COS`, which stands for Cloud Object Storage.
 For more information, see [MinIO](#architecture-minio).

-- **MongoDB**: A document-oriented database.
-Mongo is used in read-only mode for storing embeddings and other data that is used by the Recommends microservice for synonym recommendations.
-For more information, see [MongoDB database](#architecture-mongodb).

 - **PostgreSQL**: A popular relational database.
 This database is used only by the Store microservice and it is the primary store for workspaces, skills, and assistants.
 The deployment and pod names that are related to PostgreSQL are prefixed as `${release-name}-store-postgres`.
 For more information, see [PostgreSQL data store](#architecture-postgres).

 - **Redis**: An in-memory data store, often used for caching or sharing session state.
 Redis is used by the Store microservice for storing current conversation state for assistants.
 The UI microservice stores session state in Redis.
 The Recommends and Dialog microservices use a Redis instance as a cache.

+**1.5.0**: The following data source is no longer used, starting with the 1.5.0 release:

+- **MongoDB**: A document-oriented database.
+Mongo is used in read-only mode for storing embeddings and other data that is used by the Recommends microservice for synonym recommendations.
+For more information, see [MongoDB database](#architecture-mongodb).

+  MongoDB is a document-based, distributed database.
+The MongoDB database has three pods.
+It runs in replicaSet mode, which means that one pod runs in the coordinator role in read/write mode, and the rest of the pods run in the secondary role and are read-only.
+Changes from the coordinator pod are replicated to the secondary pods.
+During the service installation, data is loaded into the Mongo database by a Kubernetes job.
+No data is written to the Mongo database after the service is installed.
+Only the Recommends microservices read data from Mongo.
+On creation, Recommends pods check whether Mongo is running, and wait until the Mongo database is loaded with the required data.

+  The process of loading data for Recommends into the Mongo database that happens as part of the installation can take 30 minutes (or more).
+  {: note}

+  - The mongoDB pod names follow the convention `${release-name}-ibm-mongodb-server-[0-9]*`.
+For longer release names, the name is shorten to `${release-name prefix}-[a-f0-9]{4}-336f-server-*`.
+  - The names of the Kubernetes job that runs during the installation of the service is `${release-name}-recommends-load-mongo`.

+  For 1.4.2 and later, the ${release-name} is `watson-assistant`.
+  {: note}

 #### Architecture changes

+- **1.5.0**: The following changes to the architecture occurred with this release:

+  - The *Analytics*, *Integrations*, and *Numeric system entities* microservices were introduced.
+  - The *Elastic search* and *Kafka* data sources were introduced.
+The *MongoDB* data source was removed.

 - **1.4.2**: The following changes to the architecture occurred with this release: